Personal, Social & Health Education

 Summer 1: Relationships

-Summer 2: Changing Me (including Sex Education)
+Summer 2: Changing Me (including Relationships and Sex Education)

 Each Puzzle has six pieces (lessons).
 Each Piece has two Learning Intentions: one is based on specific PSHE learning (covering the non-statutory national framework for PSHE Education but enhanced to address children's needs today); and one is based on the emotional literacy and social skills (covering the SEAL learning intentions but also enhanced).
 The enhancements mean that Jigsaw is relevant to children living in today's world as it helps them understand and be equipped to cope with issues like body image, cyber and homophobic bullying, and internet safety.